Khadija Umar: Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) on a reserved seat for women in 2002 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) on a reserved seat for women in the 2002 Pakistani general election.
 She was the youngest female MPA.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q on a reserved seat for women in 2008 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q on a reserved seat for women in the 2008 Pakistani general election.

 She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q on a reserved seat for women in 2014.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q on a reserved seat for women in 2018 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q on a reserved seat for women in the 2018 Pakistani general election.

 On 21 February 2023, after the dissolution of the Provincial Assembly, she, along with former Chief Minister Chaudhry Pervaiz Elahi and eight other former PML(Q) MPAs, joined the Pakistan Tehreek-e-Insaf (PTI).